TrautsNottus/trautsnottus.github.io/_docs/classteacher/clog/index.md

 ---
 # The Class Log

-> Manage your class from one place.
+Manage your class from one place.
+{:.lead}

 {% include youtubePlayer.html id=page.classlogvideo title="This is some labelling" %}